tparchman/F21_BIOL792_coursepage/week9_python4/assignment_4_python.md

 1. Count the number of AT (dinucleotide) microsatellites that have at least 4 repeats.
 2. Count the number of ATC (trinucleotide) microsatellites that have at least 4 repeats.
-3. Count the number of GA (dinucleotide) followed by anything microsatellites with at least 4 repeats
+3. Count the number of GA (dinucleotide) with at least 4 repeats

 4. Let’s say we are not only counting SSRs, but that we want to build primers or DNA baits to specifically genotype SSR regions in these genomes.
 To do this, we would want to identify the SSRs, but then also write to a different file all of the sequences containing SSRs.
 So, the sequences containing SSR, along with their Fasta identifier lines (those starting with ">") matches should be written to a file.